 Immediately on Lord Frankfort's arrival at the House of Correction, he was placed in the cells used for the reception of ordinary prisoners.
-On Saturday morning his Lordship, having gone through the ceremony of the bath, was clud in the prison apparel, and his own clothing taken from him.
+On Saturday morning his Lordship, having gone through the ceremony of the bath, was clad in the prison apparel, and his own clothing taken from him.
 He appeared to feel the degradation of his position most acutely.
-Not being sentenced to hard labour, he will be exempted from the task of the treadwheel and oakum picking, provided he pays a sum of 5s. weekly of the last, Wilson fell, and his head struck a stone. died the next day.
-A jury returned the verdict of "Died from a fall, but how the fall was caused there is no evidence to show."
+Not being sentenced to hard labour, he will be exempted from the task of the treadwheel and oakum picking, provided he pays a sum of 5s. weekly for the cost of his support.